au-summer/hyprtile/README.md

 # Hyprtile

 A Hyprland plugin that extends tiling from windows to workspaces.
-Each workspace can have sub-workspaces for related work - because a single workspace shouldn't try to do everything.
+Each workspace has sub-workspaces, so one workspace corresponds to exactly one task.

 ## Concept